U.S. Health Secretary Xavier Becerra touts Biden’s families plan at White Center health clinic

-U.S. Health Secretary Xavier Becerra visited a White Center community health center on Thursday, touting the billions of dollars in funding increases Joe Biden’s administration is delivering to such clinics and promoting the president’s plan to spend billions more on family and medical leave, pre-K and community college.
+U.S. Health and Human Services Secretary Xavier Becerra visited a White Center community health center Thursday, touting the billions of dollars in funding increases the Biden administration is delivering to such clinics and promoting the president’s plan to spend billions more on family and medical leave, pre-K and community college.

 The $1.9 trillion American Rescue Plan that congressional Democrats passed last month will give more than $6 billion in funding to federally qualified health centers, like the Sea Mar White Center Medical Clinic, which Becerra toured Thursday.